 The percentage of patients who are uninsured has been increasing of late, due to recent job losses: According to the Kaiser Family Foundation, about 27 million Americans will have lost their employer-sponsored insurance as a direct result of the pandemic.

-A survey conducted by consulting firm Kaufman Hall in August 2020 showed that more than 40 percent of hospitals have seen increases in bad debt and uncompensated care (48 percent), the percentage of uninsured or self-pay patients (44 percent), and the percentage of Medicaid patients (41 percent) since the start of the pandemic.
+A survey conducted by consulting firm Kaufman Hall in August 2020 showed that more than 40% of hospitals have seen increases in bad debt, uncompensated care (48%), the percentage of uninsured or self-pay patients (44%), and the percentage of Medicaid patients (41%) since the start of the pandemic.

-Interestingly, research has shown that a sizable percentage of bad debt in hospital systems is coming from the very employees who provide care within them: Healthcare workers are not exempt from the struggles of paying for medical care, and often find themselves among the millions of Americans currently facing medical debt.
+Interestingly, research has shown that a sizable percentage of hospital bad debt comes from the very employees who provide care within them.
+Healthcare workers are not exempt from the struggles of paying for medical care, and they often find themselves among the millions of Americans currently facing medical debt.

-Doctors and nurses can be vulnerable to medical debt, but the most vulnerable populations are low-wage essential workers such as nursing assistants, phlebotomists, home health aides, housekeepers, medical assistants, cooks, which make up about 7 million people -- more than all healthcare practitioner and technician jobs.
+Doctors and nurses can be vulnerable to medical debt, but the most vulnerable populations are low-wage essential workers such as nursing assistants, phlebotomists, home health aides, housekeepers, medical assistants, cooks.
+These low-wage workers account for about 7 million positions — more than all healthcare practitioner and technician jobs.

-As baby boomers continue to age, the demand for these low-wage essential health workers continues to grow.
-Employment in these categories is expected to grow 34 percent from 2019 to 2029, much faster than the average for all occupations.
+As Baby Boomers continue to age, the demand for these low-wage essential health workers continues to grow.
+Employment in these categories is expected to grow 34% from 2019 to 2029, outpacing the average for all occupations.

-However, although demand for these occupations is growing, their wages are not: Median ages in health care support, service, and direct jobs were $13.48 an hour in 2019, about the same as fast food workers.
-This is considerably less than a living wage and far lower than the median pay of doctors (well over $100 per hour) and nurses ($35.17 per hour).
+Although demand for these occupations is growing, their wages are not: Data from the U.S. Bureau of Labor Statistics shows that median wages in healthcare support, service, and direct jobs were $13.48 an hour in 2019 — about the same as fast-food workers.
+This is considerably less than a living wage and far lower than the median pay of doctors (more than $100 per hour) and nurses ($35.17 per hour).

-Because the cost of a given health-insurance policy is the same regardless of the income of the worker, that cost is a higher percentage of the compensation of lower-wage workers.
-And because premiums have been growing faster than total compensation for some time, it is becoming nearly impossible for low-wage healthcare workers to afford to get the care they need: Workers making $25,000 are having to pay $7,000 a year just for their share of family premiums, or about a third of their salaries, according to a study by the Kaiser Family Foundation.
+Because the cost of a health insurance policy is the same regardless of the income of the worker, that cost is a higher percentage of the compensation of lower-wage workers.
+And with premiums growing more quickly than total compensation for some time, it is becoming nearly impossible for low-wage healthcare workers to afford the care they need: Workers making $25,000 might be paying $7,000 a year just for their share of family premiums — nearly one-third of their salaries — according to a hospital bad debt analysis by the Kaiser Family Foundation.

 It’s not surprising, then, that many hospital employees are unable to afford the out-of-pocket costs for their care.
-Helping to make healthcare affordable for hospital employees is absolutely critical in order to retain and attract workers today and in the future.
+Making healthcare affordable for hospital employees is absolutely critical to the attraction and retention of healthcare workers.

-Hospital systems need to get creative in order to protect the physical and financial health of their employees and continue to provide quality care to their communities while minimizing financial risk.
+Hospital systems need to get creative to protect the physical and financial health of their employees and continue to provide quality care to their communities while minimizing financial risk.

-In an article about bad debt in health systems, Health Catalyst recommends four tactics to limit exposure to bad debt:
+In an article about hospital bad debt, Health Catalyst recommends four tactics to limit exposure to the widespread problem:

 1. Identify bad debt exposure early.

-Identifying bad debt exposure as soon as possible in a patient encounter is the first line of defense against bad debt.
-One way to prevent bad debt is to implement a pre-registration program to register and financially clear or flag a patient before the day of their procedure.
-If a patient is flagged as a financial risk, the health system can create a payment plan or require a deposit for non-emergent procedures to avoid incurring bad debt.
+Identifying hospital bad debt exposure as soon as possible in a patient encounter is the first line of defense against bad debt.
+One way to prevent this problem is to set a hospital bad debt policy that registers and financially clears or flags each patient before the day of their procedure.
+If a patient is flagged as a financial risk, the health system can create a payment plan or require a deposit for non-emergent procedures to avoid incurring hospital bad debt.

 2. Educate patients about alternative payment options.

-Educating patients about alternative payment options, and offering flexible zero or low-interest payment options, is another winning strategy, and one that patients are ready for: According to interviews AccessOne conducted with 47 healthcare billing executives, 43% of providers reported increases in patient requests for payment plans.
+Educating patients about alternative payment options — and offering flexible zero or low-interest payment options — is another winning strategy that patients are ready to embrace.
+According to interviews AccessOne conducted with 47 healthcare billing executives, 43% of providers reported increases in patient requests for payment plans.

 To reduce bad debt coming from hospital employees, health systems can take this a step further by offering Paytient as a benefit.
-Structured as an employee benefit, Paytient provides a healthcare payment card pre-loaded with funds matching the employee's deductible that can be used to pay for any medical, dental, pharmacy, vision and veterinary service.
+Structured as an employee benefit, Paytient provides a Visa card that can be used to pay for almost any medical, dental, pharmacy, vision, or veterinary services.*

-The employee uses Paytient to pay for their treatment at the time of service, and then has the option for how they want to pay it off over time, interest free.
-This means the hospital can collect the payment in full at the time of service (reducing bad debt), and the employee can get the care they need.
+Employees use Paytient to pay for their treatments at the time of service.
+They are then able to set a payment plan that works for their budget — always without any fees or interest.
+This enables the hospital to collect the payment in full at the time of service (reducing bad debt) and the employees to get the care they need.